Saranoah/The-Paradox-Loop-CAPTCHA/Introduction.md

 ---

 ## 🎭 Why This Works
 * **Bots hate ambiguity**.
 * **Humans thrive on intuition**.
-* The protocol rewards the human mind's ability to leap over logic gaps, while bots drown in an infinite regression of “almost right.”
+* The protocol rewards the human mind's ability to leap over logic gaps, while bots drown in an infinite regression of "almost right."

 ---

 ## 🧪 Practical Use Cases
 * Web login forms
 * API authentication
 * Anti-scraping defense